Git-Gate/smart-contracts/README.md

 The Alchemy HTTP url can be retrieved from your app on https://alchemy.com

-To export private key of you metamask account follow this guide: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key
+To export private key of your metamask wallet follow this guide: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key

 ### Deploy contracts